qgindi/LibreAutomate/Other/DocFX/_doc/editor/Code editor.md

 ### Navigate back/forward
 The Back and Forward buttons work like the ones in web browsers.

+### Bookmarks
+You can mark lines in code, and later go there.
+Use menu Edit -> Navigate, panel Bookmarks, and the markers margin.
+Click the margin to add or remove a bookmark; right click to show menu.

+Menu commands "Previous bookmark" and "Next bookmark" visit only active bookmarks.
+If there are no active bookmarks - only bookmarks in current document.

 ### Code coloring
 Different kinds of code parts have different colors.
 Comments, strings, keywords, types, functions, etc.